 Short Message Service (SMS) remains the only secure and reliable communication medium that connects all telecommunication operators globally.
-In 2023, the telecommunications industry in China sent a total of around 1,869 billion SMS, equivalent to a market size of RMB 45 billion ( $\sim$ \$6.31 billion), a year-on-year decrease of 0.3% compared to 2022The Company was responsible for 697 million, or 0.037% of the market share for the fiscal year ended February 29, 2024.
+In 2024, the telecommunications industry in China sent a total of around 2,016 billion SMS, marking a 7.9% year-on-year increase compared to 2023.
+This activity generated a market size of RMB46.3 billion (~\$6.42 billion), reflecting a 2.5% year-on-year growth.
+For the fiscal year ended February 28, 2025, the Company accounted for 13 million SMS representing 0.006% of the total market share.